whatisaProCoder/custom-dropdown-menu/README.md

 1. `drop_down_menu.js` - The main component JavaScript file
 2. `component.css` - The required CSS styles

+You can find these files:

+- From the GitHub repo:
+  - `src/js/components/drop_down_menu.js`
+  - `src/css/component.css`

 Then include them in your HTML:

 ```html